-Conway High School FFA members and their FFA Advisors pose with Lebanon Area Foundation Administrator, Melinda Fries, at the celebration of their new Agriculture Learning Center in November of 2021.
-The facility was made possible through the generosity of many businesses and community members in Laclede County along with \$10,000 from the Legacy Fund.

-Creating a Pass-Thru Fund

-Individuals and organizations are able to establish Pass-Thru Funds with Lebanon Area Foundation by filling out the Pass Thru Fund Questionnaire and signing the Administrative Fee Contract.

-Pass Thru Fund Questionnaire
+1. What is the official name of the Fund being re

 2. Who is the key contact person?

 Name: Phone:

 Address:

 Email:

-3. What is the total expected annual income for the fund? \$
+3. What is the total expected annual income for the ne fund? \$

-4. What is the anticipated number of transaction ns annually?
+4. What is the anticipated number of transactions annually?

-Examples include: payments, distributions, tax receipts, printed spreadsheets of fund activity, invoices
+Examples include: payments, distributions, to ax receipts, printed spreadsheets of fund activity, invoices

-5. Is the Fund supporting a one-time project or a a continual event/need ?
+5. Is the Fund supporting a one-time project or a continual event/need?

 If a one-time project:

 Projected completion date:

-d Name: Date:
+rinteo l Name: Date:

+gnatı ıre:

 LAF ADMINISTRATION FEES ON PASS-THRU FUNDS

 Amended October 16, 2018

 For pass-thru funds, administration fees are as follows:

 - ➤ All Pass-Thru Funds must have a board approved agreement on file. - ➤ All Pass-Thru Funds approved by the LAF Board of Directors on or after February 21, 2017 will be assessed a 2% administrative fee on deposits. - A minimum annual fee of \$25 will be assessed on all Pass-Thru Funds each year in July.
 If the funds are to be fully distributed prior to July 1 of that year, the minimum fee will be assessed with the final distribution. - ➤ All Pass-Thru Funds must begin with a minimum balance of \$500. - Administrative services other than receiving and distributing funds will incur a fee of \$2 per transaction.
-Examples of services include tax receipts, printouts of spreadsheets, invoicing, etc. Transactions fees will be assessed quarterly. - LAF reserves the right to renegotiate the terms of Pass-Thru Fund Agreements after three (3) years. - > The LAF Board of Directors reserves the right to negotiate the terms of Pass-Thru Funds with over \$100,000 in income. - LAF may also enter into unique agreements for services, such as emailing tax receipts instead of mailing them.
+Examples of services include tax receipts, printouts of spreadsheets, invoicing, etc. Transactions fees will be assessed quarterly. - LAF reserves the right to renegotiate the terms of Pass-Thru Fund Agreements after three (3) years. - The LAF Board of Directors reserves the right to negotiate the terms of Pass-Thru Funds with over \$100,000 in income. - LAF may also enter into unique agreements for services, such as emailing tax receipts instead of mailing them.
 The transaction fees for such services can be negotiated.

 I acknowledge that I accept the above administrative fee policy for Pass-Thru funds with Lebanon Area Foundation.

 Fund: Date: Printed Name: Signature:

 ❖ A Pass-Thru Fund can evolve into an Endowed Fund once the fund balance reaches the minimum required \$10,000.

-Creating an Endowment Fund Creating a Fund with LAF Many have aspirations of carrying on a legacy or simply making a contribution to support a favorite charity and do not know where to turn for guidance.
+Creating an Endowment Fund

+Creating a Fund with LAF

+Many have aspirations of carrying on a legacy or simply making a contribution to support a favorite charity and do not know where to turn for guidance.
 Donors have been successful in creating funds within the Lebanon Area Foundation with cash, securities traded on major exchanges, closely held stock, real estate and other kinds of property.
 First, you need to decide if LAF is right for you.
 Donors have many choices in giving: give now, give later or possibly make payments.
 Current gifts, gifts by will or deferred giving are just a few options available.

 A donor is offered a number of different options, including:

-- 1. Adopting the broad charitable and education purposes set forth by the Lebanon Area Foundation or expressing the particular charitable purposes for which income or principal shall be distributed and the timing of such distributions. - 2.
+- Adopting the broad charitable and education purposes set forth by the Lebanon Area Foundation or expressing the particular charitable purposes for which income or principal shall be distributed and the timing of such distributions. - 2.
 Providing for the expenditure of principal or stipulating that no principal be expended.
 We recommend a stipulation that no principal be expended, so that funds will continue to grow.
 Should the donor desire that principal be expended, invasion of principal up to a specified limited percentage must be stipulated at the time the fund is established. - 3.
 Choosing from the following types of funds: Unrestricted, Field-of-Interest Fund, Endowed Scholarship Fund, Designated Fund or Donor-Advised Fund. - 4.
 Naming the Fund. - 5.
-Contact the LAF Administrator at 417-344-7301 for more information.
+Contact the LAF Administrator at 417-532-8868 for more information.